HermanL02/WarwickUniversity-Notes/202404/Script.md

 However, that is already out of date, so, second, I will talk about the

 ### Technical methods
-WeChat use to protect the security compare to its competitors.
+If we briefly take a look at the WeChat use to protect the security compare to its competitors.
 It is the only app that does not provides a E2EE option.
 ### Personal Experience
 Although there is no official investigations about what
 ### Other Apps